 - the child’s wishes (but with the child’s age, maturity and other relevant considerations affecting the weight to be given to those wishes) (s 10).

 Extensions of protection orders

 Protection orders can be extended by an application from the DFFH.
-However, the Children’s Court cannot extend a family reunification order beyond a period of 24 months (unless the parents have been affected by the Covid-19 pandemic, in which case, an order can be extended by up to 30 months).
+However, the Children’s Court cannot extend a family reunification order beyond a period of 24 months (unless the parents have been affected by the Covid-19 pandemic, in which case, an order can be extended to a total period of 30 months).
 This period is calculated cumulatively, taking into account all the time a child has been out of parental care due to a court order.
-This means that unless a child is returned to parental care, the only orders available are a care by secretary order, a long-term care order or a A court order that a child live with someone who is not a parent of the child but now has long-term care and responsibility for the child..
+This means that unless a child is returned to parental care, the only orders available are a care by secretary order, a long-term care order or a permanent care order.

 Permanent care orders

 A permanent care order gives a person who is not the parent of the young person long-term parental responsibility of the young person.
 The order may last until the young person turns 18 or marries, whichever happens first.
 A permanent care application is made by the DFFH in relation to approved care givers, but a permanent care order cannot be made in favour of the DFFH.

 Application may be made to vary or revoke the order, but can only be made by a parent with the court’s leave.
 A successful application (with the prior consent of the DFFH) by the custodian for parental responsibility under the Family Law Act 1975 (Cth) terminates the permanent care order.